Economy of Guatemala

 The economy of Guatemala is a considered a developing economy, highly dependent on agriculture, particularly on traditional crops such as coffee, sugar, and bananas.
-Guatemala's GDP per capita is roughly one-third of Brazil's.
 The Guatemalan economy is the largest in Central America.
 It grew 3.3 percent on average from 2015 to 2018.
 However, Guatemala remains one of the poorest countries in Latin America and the Caribbean, having highly unequal incomes and chronically malnourished children.
 The country is beset by political insecurity, and lacks skilled workers and infrastructure.
 It depends on remittances for nearly one-tenth of the GDP.

 The 1996 peace accords ended the 36-years-long Guatemalan Civil War, and removed a major obstacle to foreign investment.
 Since then Guatemala has pursued important reforms and macroeconomic stabilization.
 On 1 July 2006, the Central American Free Trade Agreement (CAFTA) entered into force between the United States and Guatemala.
 It has since spurred increased investment in the export sector.
 The distribution of income remains highly unequal, with 12% of the population living below the international poverty line.
 Guatemala's large expatriate community in the United States, has made it the top remittance recipient in Central America.
 These inflows are a primary source of foreign income, equivalent to nearly two-thirds of exports.

 Guatemala's gross domestic product for 1990 was estimated at $19.1 billion, with real growth slowing to approximately 3.3%.
 Ten years later, in 2000, it rose from 1 to 4% and by 2010 it had fallen back to 3%, according to the World Bank.
 The final peace accord in December 1996 left Guatemala well-positioned for rapid economic growth.

 Guatemala's economy is dominated by the private sector, which generates about 85% of GDP.
 Most of its manufacturing is light assembly and food processing, geared to the domestic, U.S., and Central American markets.
 In 1990 the labor force participation rate for women was 42%, later increasing by 1% in 2000 to 43% and 51% in 2010.
 For men, the labor force participation rate in 1990 was about 89%, decreased to 88% in 2000, and increased up to 90% in 2010 (World Bank).
 Self-employment for men is about 50%, while the rate for women is about 32% (Pagàn 1).